 Including Instagram posts within your blog post is a great way to show a true local perspective.
 You can easily do this by embedding an Instagram post from public accounts.
-Find the photos you’re looking for by searching for a relevant location, hashtag, or by finding the particular business/org/person/etc. on Instagram.
+Find the photos you’re looking for by searching via location, hashtag, or by finding the particular business/org/person/etc. on Instagram.

-Embedding an Instagram photo in your blog post is easy to do: in the screenshot on the left, you’ll see 3 dots in the righthand corner.
-Click on this, and you’ll be presented with a few options in a white pop-up.
+Embedding an Instagram photo in your blog post is easy to do: once you’ve found the post you want to use, you’ll see three dots.
+Click on this, and you’ll be presented with a few options in a pop-up.
 Select “Embed” to copy the code and embed the Instagram post directly in your blog post.

-The downside of this is that the person or account with the photo you’re featuring may one day make their account private, or delete the photo or the account.
+The downside of this is that the person or account with the photo you’re featuring may one day make their account private, delete the photo, or delete their account.
 This will leave you with a blank photo in your blog post.
 It’s worth it to go through some of your more evergreen blog posts once a year or so and make any necessary updates (like replacing deleted photos!).

 7. Embed Facebook photos.

 Embedding Facebook photos in your blog post is the same concept as embedding Instagram photos.

 To keep things looking more uniform in your blog post, you might choose to use only Facebook photos or only Instagram photos.
 However, it can be helpful to mix it up if, for example, you can’t find photos on Instagram of a business that you want to feature.
 If that’s the case, you might try looking on Facebook and find that they have more of a presence there.

 To embed a Facebook photo, click on the photo you’d want to use, and in the bottom righthand corner of the photo you’ll see “Options.”
 Click on this, and you’ll be presented with a pop-up.
 Select “embed” to get the embed code for the photo.